 - Expand the Windows key and search for OneDrive key.
-If the key doesn’t exist, go to the the next step to create it.
+If the key doesn’t exist, go to the next step to create it.

 - Double click the DisableFileSyncNGSC and change its Value data to 1.
-Click OK to save changes.

 - Restart your computer few times while it boots.
 This should start Automatic Repair process.

 - Choose Troubleshoot, then Advanced options, go to Startup Settings and click the Restart button.